ahmadalasiri/InterviewPrep/interviews/Tyk/hr-interview-top10.md

 **11. What questions do you have for me about Tyk or the role?**

-- What do you enjoy most about working at Tyk?
+- I noticed that you work in tyk for a long time, what is the most thing you love about working at Tyk?
-- How would you describe Tyk's culture and what makes it unique?
+- How does the team collaborate in a remote setting and across different time zones?
+- What does career growth look like for engineers at Tyk?
 - What does a typical day or week look like for this role?
-- What are the main projects or initiatives the team is working on?
-- How does the team typically collaborate in a remote setting?
-- What does career growth look like for engineers at Tyk?
-- How does onboarding work for new engineers?
 - How does Tyk define success for this role in the first 3 months?
-- How does the engineering team collaborate across time zones?
 - What are the biggest challenges the team is facing right now?
+- How does onboarding work for new engineers?
+- During your experience at Tyk, have you do any layoffs to reduce costs at any time?

 **12. When would you be available to start?**